Record shop: Used market

-In addition to shops that sell new products, many record shops specialize in second hand, vintage, or used collectible records, which they purchase from the public or other dealers, and sell for a profit.
+In addition to shops that sell new products, many record shops specialize in secondhand, vintage, or used collectible records, which they purchase from the public or other dealers, and sell for a profit.
 Some used record stores also sell used CDs and DVD movies.
 It is not uncommon for such shops to contain several items priced in the hundreds or thousands of US dollars (or local equivalent) due to their rarity, as well as items that are fairly common for much less.
 This type of record shop has also faced fierce competition from Internet sites like eBay and Discogs, where people can sell their own records and avoid "the middle man".
 Some pawnshops sell used CDs.

 Independent stores

 Many customers prefer to buy vinyl from small, independent record stores with a larger selection than department stores.
 In many countries including the UK and the U.S., the specialty record store business is booming with hundreds opening from 2013 to 2016.
 The County of Los Angeles currently has more independent record stores than any other county in the U.S. with over 50 stores ranging from Amoeba Records in Hollywood (which bills itself as the "world's largest independent record store") to The Record Parlour, where patrons can purchase, produce and perform music.

 In the United Kingdom, London has Flashback Records (a small chain), Honest Jon's in Portobello Market London amongst others.
 There is also the aforementioned Spillers Records in Cardiff, and Brighton has Resident Records.

-The Liverpool independent record store scene is one of the most densely populated in the country, the Liverpool city centre alone showcasing the likes of Jacaranda and Probe Records, as well as 81 Renshaw, Dead Air Records and Dig Vinyl, the latter operating a second spot in West Kirby.
+The Liverpool independent record store scene is one of the most densely populated in the country, the Liverpool city centre alone showcasing the likes of Jacaranda and Probe Records, as well as 81 Renshaw, Dead Air Records and Dig Vinyl, the last operating a second spot in West Kirby.